 PUBLISHER GARY S. SMOLKER’S COMMENTS:

-The goal of this blog (the “Gary Smolker Idea Exchange” blog) is to be the predominant center of the worldwide exchange of influencial ideas.
+The end-goal of this blog (the “Gary Smolker Idea Exchange” blog) is to be the predominant center of the worldwide exchange of influential ideas.

 QUESTION: Who is this blog published for?

-This blog is published for people who feel they need to have a constant pulse on what is going on.
+This blog is published for people who are passionately curious, who love to think about and discover the “reason” behind real issues, who want to understand human behavior and want to have a constant pulse on what is going on.

-This blog is published for people who realize “thinking” is part of the reality people have to think about.
+This blog is published for people who think “thinking” is part of the reality people have to think about.

 I publish this blog to raise my own and other people’s consciousness.